-- Old server name, from which you select the name of the old server. - New server name, in which you type the name of the new server.
+- Old server name, from which you select the name of the old server. - If no servers are listed here, the database has no record of any linked attachments outside the company file structure. - New server name, in which you type the name of the new server.

-After you enter the old and new server names, click [Update File Paths]
+After you enter the old and new server names, click [Update File Paths].